yohgaki/validate-php/README.md

 'validate' module is a true input validator module.

 * White-list.
 Almost everything is explicitly allowed by users.
+* True validation.
+Most validator implementation lacks white list approach and 'strong' string validation by default.
 * Simple.
 Only one validation function, mixed valid(mixed $input, array $input_sepc)
 * Fast.
 Don't need to call number of PHP functions to validate $_GET/$_POST/$_COOKIE/etc.
 * Flexible.
 Users can validate almost all types of inputs.

-* True validation.
-Most validator implementation lacks white list approach and 'strong' string validation by default.
+Although 'Filter' module has validation filters, but it cannot handle strings well.
+For web apps, text is the most important input for security.
+'Filter' module does not have enough feature.

+Validate module has validators for basic PHP types.
+For strings, you can use 'regexp' and 'callback' for complex validation.
+This allows any kinds of string validation by array of rules for a input.

 'validate' module is under development.
 Please report bugs or send suggestions.
 GitHub PR is appreciated!